 Summary and Conclusions

-Our developed financial model for Netscape predicts the company would have to grow revenues by 31% over the next ten years to justify a stock price of $14 per share or grow at 40% to justify $28 per share.
+Our financial model for Netscape estimates that the company would have to grow revenues by 31% over the next ten years to justify a stock price of $14 per share or grow at 40% to justify $28 per share.
 The market believes our growth potential over the next few years will likely exceed these values.
-This is evident when you consider the underwriters have oversubscribed our stock at $14 per share.
-They have increased our offering to 5 million shares.
-By increasing the stock price from $14 to $28 we stand to raise an additional $70 million dollars of capital.
+By increasing the offering price from $14 to $28 we stand to raise an additional $70 million dollars of capital.
 We estimate Netscape needs to raise approximately $50 million to fund near term growth.
 This can be accomplished if slightly less than 2 million shares are sold at $28.
 With the current market sentiment towards web stocks, it’s unlikely we would not be able to sell 2 million shares at $28 a piece.
 If we are successful at selling 5 million shares at $28 a piece, we will have built up over a $100 million that can be used for mergers and acquisitions.

 In today’s climate it’s just as important to use psychology as a good valuation tool for pricing internet stocks.
 The internet is perceived as the future communication tool for most individuals.
 The market is hungry for any opportunity to grab a piece of the internet.
 We represent the hottest opportunity of the year.